James Bransgrove

-James Arthur Bransgrove (born 12 May 1995) is a retired professional footballer who plays as a goalkeeper for Enfield F.C.
+James Arthur Bransgrove (born 12 May 1995) is a retired professional footballer who plays as a goalkeeper for Saffron Walden Town F.C.

 Bransgrove was signed by Brentford from Waltham Abbey in 2012, and a year later he was signed to Colchester United's Academy.
 After helping Colchester's under-18s to league and cup success, he progressed into the under-21 development squad while experiencing loans away from Colchester with Bishop's Stortford, Maldon & Tiptree and Wealdstone.
 He made his professional debut for Colchester in May 2016.
 He announced his retirement from professional football at the age of 21 in December 2016 to pursue a career in business.

 Club career

 Born in Harlow, Bransgrove was signed by Brentford from Waltham Abbey at the age of 17.
 He joined Colchester United's Academy from Brentford in the summer of 2013 and impressed in the under-18 side at Colchester.
 He received a call-up to the Scotland under-18 side following an unbeaten start to the 2013–14 season.
 The season ended in glory for the under-18 side as Bransgrove helped them to a league title and cup winning double.
 He made several important saves in the Youth Alliance Cup final on 29 April 2014 during Colchester's 4–2 win against Bradford City at Valley Parade.

 Bransgrove made the step-up to the under-21 development squad in the 2014–15 season, where early on he made a crucial penalty save during Colchester's 3–2 win against his old club Brentford at Florence Park.
 He also provided an assist for Drey Wright after he latched on to Bransgrove's long goal kick.
 He was named on the first-team bench for the first time on 9 November 2014 for Colchester's FA Cup first round clash against Gosport Borough, although he was unused during the 6–3 win.
 He joined Conference South side Bishop's Stortford on 12 March 2015 and impressed on his debut during a 0–0 draw with Sutton United.
 After making seven league appearances for the club, he was recalled early by Colchester during the midst of a goalkeeper injury crisis.
 As a result, Bransgrove was again named on the first-team bench for Colchester when they were beaten 6–0 by Chesterfield on 14 April.